 Find cheap flights and special deals to Chicago from Australia.

 On the other hand, Chicago is arguably at its best in the spring, summer and even early autumn months.
-There are a larger number of tours available and the weather is much more enjoyable for city river cruises cycling opportunities, and park and harbour visits.
-It’s still possible to find flight deals to Chicago during these months too.
+There are a larger number of tours available in spring, summer and early and the weather is much more enjoyable for city river cruises, cycling opportunities, and park and harbour visits.

 Chicago flight time